 Last week I went to a talk at the Fort Collins Internet Professionals Meetup about Behavioral UX.
 Many of the examples focused on changing user behavior in order to encourage consumers to purchase more stuff.
 But I noticed the principles could be applied in other ways as well.
-For example, to the custom software I and other developers at Radial build.
+For example, to the custom software we build here at Radial.

 If you haven’t heard of Behavioral UX, the speaker, Kevin Jeong of Bay Area-based AgencyUX, explained it by talking about analytical versus emotional approaches.
 He said UX Design is a left brain approach.
 In turn, behavioral UX is the emotional side of design.